cvs-health/testilo/README.md

 - `device`: This specifies the ID of a device and properties that each new browser context (window) will have that correspond to that device.
 The permitted devices are those (about 125 in number) [recognized by Playwright](https://github.com/microsoft/playwright/blob/main/packages/playwright-core/src/server/deviceDescriptorsSource.json), as well as `'default'`.
 - `browserID`: This specifies the default browser type (`'chromium'`, `'firefox'`, or `'webkit'`) of the job.
 - `creationTimeStamp` and `executionTimeStamp`: These properties will have values assigned to them when jobs are created from the script.
-- `sendReportTo`: This is a URL that Testaro is to send its job reports to, or `''` if the jobs will not be network jobs.
 - `target`: This object contains blank `url` and `what` properties, which will be populated each time the script is converted to a job.
 - `sources.script`: This preserves the ID of the script.
 The `id` property may be revised to a job ID when the script is converted to a job.
 - `sources.requester`: This is the email address to which a message announcing the completion of the job is to be sent, if any.